A Year at a Glance

 At the bottom of each column I add in dates that are particular to the year, such holidays, appointments, paydays, etc.

-The final set up spans over 3 two-page spreads as shown below.
+The final set up spans over 3 two-page spreads as shown above.

 Each month when I set up my monthly spreads, I refer back to my future log and add in the events for that month.